Apps are not a product or a service, they are a complete marketing framework.

 Digital companies are adapting to the shifting boundaries of digital technologies by pursuing continuous innovation strategies.
-Any organisation needs to develop their web presence to foster new channels of customer engagement and product distribution.
+Any organisation is a media organisation and as such, it needs to develop its web presence to foster a user community and a proprietary distribution system.

 In this context, an app provides an interesting marketing mix.
 An app is both a Product and a Place (or a means to reach our customers).
 An app has a unique revenue model (Price) and is in itself a Platform for other services (Promotion).
 An app, therefore is a whole marketing framework, requiring a uniquely oriented mindset.

 In this post, we are going to discuss app development and present some practices that can help you develop a great app.

 To help you navigate the topic, we’ve broken up the article into sections, to allow you to find what you are looking for right away.

 1. A few quick facts about apps and the app market.

 2. When apps are “a solution in search of a problem”, you are off to a rocky start.